OnSSET/onsset/README.md

 - seaborn

 ## Contact
-For more information regarding the tool, its functionality and implementation please contact the development team at https://www.desa.kth.se.
+For more information regarding the tool, its functionality and implementation please visit https://www.onsset.org or contact the development team at seap@desa.kth.se.

-For any other inquiries and potential collaboration please refer to http://www.Globalelectrificationplatform.com.